epstechtheatre/epstechtheatre.github.io/docs/index.md

 ## Sounds cool but who are you?
 We are a passionate group of students interested in all aspects of the technical theatre world.
 Many of us are actors too.
 We started this project as a volunteer initiative due to the impact that Covid-19 had on our training program.
 This wiki will help new students coming to the school that won't get the benefit of learning from a technician with 3 years of experience.

-The project was started and is currently led by [Ben MacDonald](https://github.com/Quantum158/).
+The project was started and is currently led by [Bea MacDonald](https://github.com/Quantum158/).
 They were the Technical Director at Dr. E.P.
 Scarlett Highschool during the 2020-2021 school year and will help maintain the project at least until they complete their bachelor's degree.

 ## I want to help out!
 Where can I contribute?
 Glad to hear!
 This wiki is open-source on Github.
 If you have programming experience and a Github account, feel free to submit a pull request.